chrisestrada007/Python_SQL_SurfsUp_ClimateAnalysis/README.md

 ## Climate Analysis and Exploration

-To begin, I used Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
+I used Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib

 * Chose a start date and end date